RapidCoders/Coding-Practice/DAY_19/README.md

 ```
 Input : num = 21
 Output : True
 it is divisible by its own sum (1+2) of its digit(2,1)
 So it is Harshad's Number

 Input : num = 31
 Output : False

+it is not divisible by its own sum (3+1) of its digit(3,1)
+So it is not Harshad's Number
 ```
 **Author: Shreyash**